 Omnipod Pump

-The information and user interface for Omnipod (Eros) and DASH pods is the same, except Omnipod DASH pods do not require a RileyLink compatible device.
+The information and user interface for all Omnipod Pods is the same, except Omnipod 5 and DASH Pods do not require a RileyLink compatible device.
 They communicate directly with the phone through Bluetooth.

 Pair Pod¶